-Lung Cancer Clinical Outcomes Publication 2016 (2014 data)
+The Lung Cancer Clinical Outcomes Publication or LCCOP 2017 (2015 data).

-Three outcomes are reported.
-These are the percentage of patients alive at 30 and 90 days after surgery, and the median length of stay for a lung cancer operation in this Trust.
-Beside these numbers are the combined figures for all Trusts in England that undertake lung cancer surgery within the NHS.
+Four outcomes are reported.
+These are the percentage of patients alive at 30, 90 days and one year after surgery, and the median length of stay before and after a lung cancer operation in this Trust.
+Survival data are adjusted to take into account some of the characteristics for the patient population being treated.

 Surgeons operating in this hospital

 Consultant Thoracic Surgeons 2014: 3